anabaei/codeCore/Day42_API_Rails/read.md

 usually it is RESTfull but facebook has another one which uses graphsql and send back sql.

 #### Set a /api/v1/  for json
+* We can render json in any controller but to avoid contradiction with some current works we define new controller inside the folder to manage json format only (optional)
 * you can put your controller inside moduls by collon, so it creates controllers inside the modules without helper and without assets
 ```ruby
 rails g controller api::v1::questions --no-aasets --no-helper